-- In addition to quantifying the errors it is important to note that the resolution of the bathymetry recovered from gravity data is limited by the wavelengths resolved by the gravity systems and the survey line spacing.
-For this study the gravity systems resolved minimum wavelengths of 5 to 10 km and a minimum line spacing of ~5 km is achieved outboard of Thwaites Glacier, while a minimum line spacing of ~7.5 km was achieved over the Dotson and Crosson Ice Shelves.
-This study therefore only recovers bathymetric features with a wavelength of ~5 km and upwards. - To best quantify the uncertainty in the sub-ice-shelf bathymetric estimate in our study region we utilised the new shipborne multibeam bathymetric data collected predominantly by a recent ITGC cruise, NBP19-02 (Fig. 1a) (Hogan et al., 2020).
+To best quantify the uncertainty in the sub-ice-shelf bathymetric estimate in our study region we utilised the new shipborne multibeam bathymetric data collected predominantly by a recent ITGC cruise, NBP19-02 (Fig. 1a) (Hogan et al., Submitted.).
 The topographic shift method was re-run with this multibeam data excluded from the constraining bathymetric dataset (Fig. 4a).
-The difference between the results with and without this test dataset (Figs. 4a and b) provides a snap-shot of the errors associated with our recovered bathymetry (Fig. 4c).
+The difference between the results with and without this test dataset (Figs. 4a and b) provides a snap-shot of the errors

+- 200 associated with our recovered bathymetry (Fig. 4c).
 In this region the mean error is -40 m, with a standard deviation of 100 m.
 We take this standard deviation to be representative of the expected error in our modelled bathymetry.
-This error is within the typical range for that quoted for gravity derived bathymetry, for example error estimates of ~60 m have been suggested in Greenland (An et al., 2019), while errors of up to ~160 m are suggested for the Larsen Ice Shelf where, unlike our study, no account had been made for the underlying geology (Brisbourne et al., 2014;Cochran and Bell, 2012).
-The mean error we find indicates that the bathymetry constrained by the swath data is deeper than predicted by the gravity inversion alone, and hence that that there are geological features in this region distorting the recovered bathymetry.
+The mean error indicates that the bathymetry constrained by the swath data is deeper than predicted by the gravity inversion alone, and hence that that there are geological features in this region distorting the recovered bathymetry.
 It is apparent that the largest errors are associated with higher frequency topography revealed by the new multibeam data.
-Such errors resulting from comparison of datasets with fundamentally different resolutions is to be expected, highlighting the need for multibeam bathymetry in regions where sub-kilometre-scale resolution of bathymetry is required.
-This is particularly relevant in areas where the seabed topography includes high amplitude variations at short wavelengths.
+Such errors resulting from comparison of - 205 datasets with fundamentally different resolutions is to be expected, highlighting the need for multibeam bathymetry in regions where sub-kilometre-scale resolution of bathymetry is required.
+This is particularly relevant in areas where there the seabed topography includes high amplitude variations at short wavelengths.
 In addition, this pattern of errors means that single seismic observations of cavity depth may not be ideal tie points for gravity inversions in rugged regions such as near Thwaites Glacier.
-A single such seismic measurement typically relies on a receiver array ~250 m long (Brisbourne et al., 2014) and hence could image a local high or low, biasing the wider gravity inversion.
+A single such seismic measurement typically relies on a receiver array ~250 m long (Brisbourne et al., 2014) and hence could - 210 image a local high or low, biasing the wider gravity inversion.